10 best beach holiday destinations

 Note: all the travel companies featured are personally recommended by our editors.

 Aside from Alaska, Florida has more coastline – 1,200 miles – than any other state in the USA.
 The most popular beaches, with acres of white sand, are those on the Gulf Coast in resorts which are widely packaged as an add-on to Orlando, a two hour drive away.
 They offer every watersport under the sun, a wide range of hotels and, biggest surprise of all, a brilliant museum devoted to Salvador Dali, St Petersburg – St Pete Beach – and Naples are among the most popular choices.
 But head further south and you’ll find the charming, laid back, far less commercial island of Sanibel, tied to the mainland by a three mile causeway yet a world apart.
 We recommend Hayes and Jarvis and North America Travel Service.

 From the eight mile strand at La Baule – the longest in Europe – to the surf at Biarritz and on to the Spanish border, the Atlantic coast of France is almost entirely hemmed by dandy beaches.
 South of the Gironde estuary, along the pine-backed, dune-heaped Cote d’ Argent, it’s virtually one long run of sand, straight as a blade.
-There are some attractive towns (La Rochelle, Biarritz, St Jean de Luz) as well as the trendy Ile de Re – but the big draw is affordable campsites with a choice of tents or mobile homes, such as Le Mas de St Hilaire in the Vendée.
+There are some attractive towns (La Rochelle, Biarritz, St Jean de Luz) as well as the trendy Ile de Re.
 Also try siblu villages.